ankitaanand26/Energy-Consumption-Forecasting/README.md

 Data source: https://report.grid-india.in/psp_report.php

-Built machine learning models for time series forecasting and a simple static webpage using HTML/CSS and JavaScript implementing one of the models.
+Built machine learning models for time series forecasting (SARIMA, Extreme Gradient Boosting and FB Prophet).

+Created a simple static webpage using HTML/CSS and JavaScript, deployed using Flask, implementing one of the models.